 - Economic aspects of class, gender, racial, and ethnic divisions

-You’ll explore world financial markets and institutions, study the history and philosophy of economics, and be trained in the quantitative methods of the field: economic modeling, econometrics, and the application
+As an economics student, you learn about the functioning of markets and economic institutions, study the history and philosophy of economics, and are trained in the quantitative methods of the field: economic modeling, econometrics, and the application

 work opportunities for economics students.
 As part of their coursework, students have visited the Federal Reserve Bank of New York, the New York Stock Exchange, apparel factories in Chinatown, and the United Nations.

-Training in quantitative methods prepares you for further study in economics; for careers in law, politics, business, and the media; for work in business, social activism, politics, media, and a wealth of other possibilities.
+Training in quantitative economic methods prepares you for careers in law, politics, business, social activism, media, and a wealth of other professions.
 Our graduates have made careers with the United Nations and other international organizations, and